top of page

 Alchemy is a vital field of study for over two thousand years, practiced in Egypt, Greece, China, Islamic countries, Africa, India and Rome.
 By the final years BCE Alexandria grows into a center of alchemy, philosophy and radical thought, prevailing until c.
 640 AD.

-Various philosophies interact, integrate and reform.
+Philosophies interact, integrate and reform.
 Alexandria welcomes thinkers of different faiths.
-Gnostics seek to incorporate Hebrew and Christian dogma into parallel philosophies.
-Hermetics evolves into several branches from Christianity to paganism.
+Gnostics incorporate Hebrew and Christian dogma into parallel philosophies.
+Hermeticism evolves into several branches from Christianity to paganism.
+Harmony and persecution fluctuate.

 The three major aims of alchemy are